Kumoichi/Machine-Learning-project/README.md

 The PCA analysis shows the variance captured by each dimension when using the specified features.
 By adding AspectRation as a feature, the importance of the first dimension increases.

-Please refer to the [project link](https://colab.research.google.com/drive/1t1q-UI9Fb5RSwmEq7xm4K02K_7UKTUh#scrollTo=CvOAAmNm4elI) for more detailed analysis and experimental details.
+Please refer to the my code for more detailed analysis and experimental details.